huaminghuangtw/Evergreen-Notes/Permanent-Notes/Never gossip about others.md

 # Practice “Positive Gossip”

-Make a habit of praising people when they're not around.
+Make a habit of praising people when they’re not around.
 This is one of the fastest ways to foster a positive work/social environment.

 ---